Presidential Election 2024: A Marxist Perspective

 The 2024 race between Kamala Harris and Donald Trump is often framed as a battle between two radically different visions for America.
 Trump’s campaign is based on a far-right agenda that calls for a return to some mythical American past, marked by xenophobia, white supremacy, and extreme neoliberalism.
 This stands in stark contrast to the image Harris projects as a defender of democracy, social justice, and racial equality.
 Under closer examination it is clear that both candidates and parties represent the same capitalist class, despite their differences.

 Kamala Harris presents herself as a progressive, but her track record as a prosecutor, and connections to the broader Democratic Party’s corporate interests, big tech, and Wall Street reveal the limits of her "progressivism."
 She has demonstrated this by backpedaling on her “progressive” views on fracking and her racist scapegoating of immigrants.
-The Democratic Party, while claiming to support the working class and marginalized communities, ultimately upholds capitalist exploitation by working within the system instead of challenging it.
-The party consistently prioritizes the needs of the ruling class—evident in their support for corporate bailouts, military interventions, and neoliberal policies that protect capital at the expense of workers.
+The Democratic Party, while claiming to support the working class and marginalized communities, ultimately upholds their exploitation.
+They consistently prioritize the needs of the ruling class through corporate bailouts, military interventions, and neoliberal policies that protect capital while paying lip service to the demands of the masses.

 Counterposed to Harris, Donald Trump represents a more open and aggressive form of capitalist rule, characterized by reactionary populism, deregulation, tax cuts for the wealthy, and attacks on immigrants and workers.
 His presidency from 2016 to 2020 showed that his style is cruder and more inflammatory, but his policies are also fundamentally aimed at maintaining and strengthening capitalist domination by appealing to the basest instincts of fear and sowing division among the working class.
 This is evidenced most clearly in Trump and Vance’s racist and dishonest smear campaign against the Haitian community in Springfield, OH.